kerojosh96/Josh-s-Data-Structures-Hand-Book/Queue.md

 An Queue is good for many cases, in general, a queue is useful for creating a list of operations or elements where resources are limited or order matters.
 Like ,creating a queue for a printer,online waiting list ect.

-a Queue is not very usefull when radmond acces is needed or values outside of the head or tail are needed quickly because that would be inefficient and require iteration.
+a Queue is not very usefull when radmond acces is needed or values besides the head or tail are needed quickly because that would be inefficient and require iteration.

 # Example